 - Weigh out the dye and urea and add 300ml warm water (40°C).
 Add the Ludigol and stir well to dissolve.

 - Add the dye, Urea and Ludigol solution to the Manutex solution and stir well.
-Add the low foam wetting agent* and stir rapidly to reduce the print paste.

 - The solution is now ready to print or paint.
 Remember these dyes are very reactive and the paste must be used very quickly.

 Fixing the Print

 Once dry, there are a number of ways for making the print permanent on the fabric.
 You can either steam-set it for 5-10 minutes, bake it for 5 minutes at 150°C, or iron it with a hot (120°C) iron for 5 minutes.

 Make up a solution of 1/2 teaspoon of synthrapol with 5 litres of hot water and agitate the fabric for 2 minutes.
 Rinse well in tepid water until the water is clear.